 How to Renew Your Car Registration in Virginia

-Depending on your situation, you may need to renew your vehicle’s registration credentials once per year, or may be able to save money by renewing your license plates every two to three years.
+Depending on your situation, you may need to renew your vehicle’s registration annually, or you may be able to save money by renewing your registration every two to three years.
 However, these multi-year tag renewal discounts are not available to all motorists.
-To learn more about these requirements and the steps you must take to renew your registration credentials, review the information below.
+To learn more about these requirements and renewing your registration credentials, review the information below.

 Virginia Tag Renewal Application Requirements

 To apply for a license plate renewal in VA, your vehicle must meet several important requirements.
 For instance, your vehicle may need to pass an annual safety inspection if you live in a county where it is required.